 rag & bone may have been founded by two Brits – David Neville and Marcus Wainwright – but the brand is very much a part of its founding city: New York.
 With no formal fashion training but simply the desire to create clothing that they’d like to wear, the duo launched rag & bone in 2004 with an emphasis on authentic, everyday clothing that favours good design over loud branding.
 Expect some of the best denim in the industry and simple, well-cut basics.

-New to Coggles, decade-old Loeffler Randall produces those understated, city-perfect, elegant shoes every woman wants in her wardrobe.
+Decade-old Loeffler Randall produces those understated, city-perfect, elegant shoes every woman wants in her wardrobe.
 With a focus on craftsmanship, Loeffler Randall shoes are directional yet timeless – think lace-up metallic sandals, scalloped-edged slip-ons and perforated espadrilles.

 Like Alexander Wang, Marc Jacobs is one of those New York designers that seems as though he’s embedded in the city – in a good way.
 The brand’s diffusion line – Marc by Marc Jacobs – was launched in 2001, with playful re-workings of classic designs and contemporary, fashion-forward twists on the staples.